TechActivate781/EasyDISM/README.md

 - Getting information from a Windows image

 The app requires Windows 8.1 to run (although it should run on build 9477 or 9471); commands were changed in the one of the aforementioned builds
+However, a beta version of version 0.9 is offered.
+It may contain bugs - use at your own risk!

 # Usage
 To use the app, launch the .exe file with Administrator privileges.